aggrawal-ankur/gitbook/content/docs/low-level-architecture/orientation/basic-intro.md

 Mainly, there are two types of registers:

-1. **General Purpose Registers**, this is where the main action happens.
+- **General Purpose Registers**, this is where the main action happens.
 Addition, subtraction, multiplication, comparisons, and other operations generally use GPRs.
 They are expansive and are very less in number.
 There are 16 GPRs in x86\_64 (amd64 or 64-bit) architecture.
-2. **Special Purpose Registers**, self-explanatory?
+- **Special Purpose Registers**, self-explanatory.

 ## Size/Width Of A Register